Why another language?

 We felt the concept of a return variable was simpler than a return statement.
 Above, the final value of z is what the function returns.
 No distinct return statement is necessary.
 And the user need not declare a local variable solely for the purpose of holding the value to be returned.
 This approach was inspired by MATLAB.

 For a function that returns nothing, we originally considered the word “void” that is common in other languages.
 But that word is a bit strange to learners, with students often asking what void means, or thinking void is a data type.
 Our answer is typically “Returning void means the function returns nothing”.
 Well, we just decided the language should use the more direct wording: Function MyFunc() returns nothing.

 Like many languages, Coral starts in a Main function.
-However, we don’t want to burden learners with function syntax at the start; If an instructor tries to explain, the learner gets lost, but saying “Trust me” is disconcerting as well.
-Thus, we decided that for a simple program with only statements, then the Main function is implicit.
-Later, when a user defines their own function, then the Main function must be declared explicitly too.
+However, we don’t want to burden learners with function syntax at the start.
+If an instructor tries to explain, the learner gets lost.
+But saying “Trust me” is disconcerting as well.
+Instead, we decided that for a simple program with only statements, then the Main function is implicit.
+Later, when a user defines their own function, then the Main function must be declared explicitly.
 This makes initial learning easy, while supporting functions down the road.

 The declaration uses parentheses, which could be confused with function syntax.
 We considered other symbols, but decided to stick with parentheses, since the size is indeed a sort of parameter, and we felt there wouldn’t be much confusion.

 Accesses use brackets [ ], distinct from the declaration’s parentheses ( ).